 We’re pioneers in best practice food safety handling, and continue to advance a seafood Quality Index to help assess the freshness, quality and shelf life of seafood – benefitting industry, retailers and consumers.

 We’ve introduced through-chain traceability, and continue to develop initiatives to ensure the sustainable management of fisheries resources and to maximise the potential of saleable product.

 Our pursuit of continual improvement extends to efforts to minimise wastage across the Sydney Fish Market site, and to reduce our water and electricity consumption, as well as our greenhouse gas emissions.

 We already recycle around 125,000 polystyrene boxes per year, rescuing nearly seventy tonnes from landfill annually.
-And by 2016, we plan that forty percent of all site waste will be recycled.

 In addition to these efforts, we actively support innovation by our fishers, tenants and small business customers to ensure the longevity of their businesses, and of seafood supply, so that future generations can continue to enjoy delicious, fresh Australian seafood.

 CRC Project - Preliminary Investigation of internationally recognised Responsible Fisheries Management Certification